Mikolas grew up in Jupiter, Florida as a fan of the Marlins. Jupiter is where the Marlins have spring training.

 At the start of the 2015 season, Mikolas' career record was 4-6 with a 5.32 ERA.
 He had allowed 12 home runs and 96 hits in 91 innings in his Major League career.

-That could have come from his history as a reliever, or as an effort to simplify his delivery, but it’s a significant difference from modern Mikolas, who uses a full windup with no one on base.
-He also used to set up on the extreme first-base side of the rubber, whereas now he’s more or less right down the middle.
+That could have come from his history as a reliever, or as an effort to simplify his delivery, but it’s a significant difference from Mikolas 2.0, who uses a full windup with no one on base.
+He also used to set up on the extreme first-base side of the rubber; now he’s more or less right down the middle.

 - July 21, 2013: Mikolas was on the D.L. with a right elbow strain.